Pages

 spark make page Developers/Index

-Just like a normal component, after running this command Spark will create 2 new files in your application.
+Just like a normal component, after running this command Spark will create a new file in your application at Pages/Developers/Index.razor.

 protected override void OnInitialized()